Population, Mid-Year 2019: 329,065,000

 Source: UNICEF (2019).
 The State of the World’s Children 2019.
 Children, Food and Nutrition: Growing well in a changing world.
 UNICEF, New York.

-“At the beginning of 2012, the population of the United States was almost 313 million (U.S. Census Bureau, 2011), which ranks third worldwide after China and India, both of which have over 1 billion1 people.
-The racial and ethnic make-up is quite varied, with approximately 65% White, 16% Hispanic or Latino, 13% Black or African American and the remainder other and / or mixed racial and ethnic groups (U.S. Census Bureau, 2012).
+“In July 2019 the population of the US was over 328 million (US Census Bureau, 2020), which ranks third worldwide after China and India, both of which have over 1.3 billion 1 people.
+The racial and ethnic make-up is quite varied, with approximately 60% White, 18% Hispanic or Latino, 13% Black or African American and the remainder other and / or mixed racial and ethnic groups (US Census Bureau, 2020).
 (Race and ethnicity categories are self-reported in the Census and there are no fixed criteria as to how a person identifies himself or herself.)
-Hispanics and Latinos are the fastest growing group, with a 49% population increase between 2000 and 2010, compared to just 5% for others (Ennis, Ríos-Vargas & Albert, 2011).
+Hispanics and Latinos are the fastest growing group in terms of numbers but recently the group with the highest percentage growth was Asian (US Census Bureau, 2017).

 Source: Rice T, Rosenau P, Unruh LY, Barnes AJ, Saltman RB, van Ginneken E. United States of America: Health system review.
 Health Systems in Transition, 2013; 15(3): 1– 431.